 As you can see, reverse mortgages can be used in many different, often creative ways to help either support you in times of financial difficulty, be a support during times of health emergencies, or even to be used to live out the retirement you planned for comfortably or support family financially.

-We have also written an article looking at when this is not the right option for you – so make sure and check that out.
+We have also written an article looking at when is a reverse mortgage not right for you – so make sure and check that out.

 Got any questions, concerns or queries regarding this article?
 Leave us a comment below and we’ll get back to you.